mzipay/Aglyph/doc/source/cookbook.rst

 Differences between Python 2 and Python 3
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The built-in :func:`str` type has changed significantly between Python 2 and Python 3 (see `Text Vs. Data Instead Of Unicode Vs. 8-bit
+The built-in :class:`str` type has changed significantly between Python 2 and Python 3 (see `Text Vs. Data Instead Of Unicode Vs. 8-bit
 <http://docs.python.org/release/3.0/whatsnew/3.0.html#text-vs-data-instead-of-unicode-vs-8-bit>`_).

-In short: :func:`str` represented encoded byte data up to and including Python 2, but representes *Unicode text* as of Python 3.0.
+In short: :class:`str` represented encoded byte data up to and including Python 2, but representes *Unicode text* as of Python 3.0.

 A simple table illustrates the difference in types between Python 2 and 3: